 "What does it do?"
 I asked.

-"In very simple terms, it destroys a ships computer network and interface causing the ship to lose control and collide with other ships, planets or anything solid in space."
+"In very simple terms, it destroys a ships computer network and interface causing the ship to lose control and set route to collide with other ships, planets or anything solid in space."

 We heard loud explosions from space and saw out of the sun-shield, all of the remaining ships were no longer firing any weapons.
 Instead they began to turn and take paths that would eventually lead to colliding with each other.